 The technology of performance and achievement for the 21st century is goal management.
 Have you heard of it?
 Essentially, the premise of goal management is that your goals determine how you organize, plan, and achieve throughout the course of the day.

 Although most entrepreneurs would argue that goal management is their primary focus throughout any given day, that fact isn’t really evident based on their actions….and their achievements.
-All you need to do is observe an entrepreneur for an hour, a day, or a week to learn that everything BUT goals are driving their behavior, and consequently, their decisions and results.

 Give it a try.
 Let your goals, rather than time, dictate your day.
 See what you accomplish.
 You’ll astonish yourself.
-And, if you need some assistance to help reframe the way you approach your day, consider downloading the Daily Goal Planner.
-It’s a very effective tool to help you develop those new goal management habits.